Why I Say That I Am From New Zealand

 The world changed when the 9/11 attacks occurred.
 Casual conversations began to shift ever so slightly.
 I found myself slightly uncomfortable at mentioning that I was born in a Muslim country, as it would inevitably steer the conversation towards religion.
 This was something that I could not be less interested in, especially after enduring a childhood under two conservative Abrahamic religions.
 Nevertheless, I felt safe and accepted in New Zealand.
 I did not mind the questions as I was already in my heart a Kiwi.

 My first European stop was London, UK.
 In the second year that I was there, the tragic 7/7 Tube bombings occurred.
 Londoners were very resilient about it but I did have a few awkward conversations at the pub where I had to assure people that I was not a Muslim, as if that in itself was a crime.
 It sometimes seems like all brown people need to apologize for radical Islamic terrorism.
-(So does this mean all white people should apologize for Trump?)
+(Does this mean all white people should apologize for dodgy Catholic priests?)

 I found myself increasingly exhausted over having to be interrogated every time I said that I was originally from Malaysia.
 “No I’m not a Muslim.
 Oh yes, it’s terrible about what happened.”
 As if by having brown skin, you may secretly be happy for agony and atrocities in the world.
 Ah, the irony after centuries of brutal European colonization.